choudharyus/week2-monday3/readme.md

 > If you're looking for a sneak peak into the power of objects and functions, we recommend reading [The Secret Life of JS Objects](http://eloquentjavascript.net/06_object.html) chapter in Eloquent JS

-### You Do: Pimp My Ride (5 / 11:05)
+### You Do: Shrimp My Ride (5 / 11:05)

-You have 5 minutes to create your dream car.
-Use the car template above as a guide but add on some extreme properties!
-Fishtanks?
-Big-screen?
-Jet engine?
-Your car is limited only by your imagination!
+Use the car example above to create your own *Boat*.
+Give your boat whatever properties and methods you would like it to have - *make it fun*!
+Your boat is limited only by your imagination!

 Try to create at least one method!